Fire and rescue services

 Greece experiences natural disasters and severe weather.

-Information on national disaster incidents and severe weather is posted by local authorities and @112Greece (in Greek) on social media.
-Alert messages (in Greek) may be sent by local authorities to mobile numbers advising of critical incidents.
-For updated information on natural disasters, see civilprotection.gov.gr.
+Information on national disaster incidents and severe weather is posted by local authorities and @112Greece on social media.
+Alert messages may be sent by local authorities to mobile numbers advising of critical incidents.
+Alerts are posted in Greek and sometimes in English.
+For updated information on natural disasters, see civilprotection.gov.gr

-Bush and forest fires occur during the summer months, from June to September.
-Fires can start close to cities and tourist locations with little warning and travel quickly.
+Wildfires occur during the extended summer period, from June to September.
+Wildfires have burned near cities and tourist locations including the islands of Rhodes, Crete and Evia, prompting evacuations.
+Fires can start with little warning and travel quickly.
 Fatalities have occurred.
+Avoid affected areas and follow the advice of local authorities.

 Expect travel disruptions if you're due to travel to an area that might be affected by wildfires.
 Monitor the media and contact your travel provider for the latest updates.
 The air quality during these periods may deteriorate due to heavy smoke.
 Forest fires are highly dangerous and unpredictable.